 Grief is more than just being sad or down though.
 It can cause immense physical pain and distress and in addition to feelings of sadness, it is a normal process to experience feelings of hurt, anger, denial, guilt or despair.

 Elisabeth Kubler Ross was a pioneering psychiatrist in near-death studies, writing the well-known book titled, On Death and Dying.
-She defined five phases of grief as a pattern of adjustment and this model is now well referenced and commonly used by mental health practitioners across the world to assist those suffering from grief.
+She defined five phases of grief as a pattern of adjustment.
+This model is now well referenced and commonly used by mental health practitioners across the world to assist those suffering from grief.
 She clearly defined these phases as Denial, Anger, Bargaining, Depression and Acceptance.
-While we can sometimes see a clear pathway of people moving between the phases, usually we are in a swing type of momentum and we go back and forth through the phases of grief until we reach a point where we are okay with our situation and we find a way to move forward, otherwise known as the acceptance phase.
+While we can sometimes see a clear pathway of people moving between the phases, usually we are in a swing type of momentum.
+We go back and forth through the phases of grief until we reach a point where we are okay with our situation and we find a way to move forward.
+This is otherwise known as the acceptance phase.

 Grief is an important human emotion, it reminds us that we love.
 While it can be a painful experience, it is one that is valuable and shapes us in the long run.
 As funeral directors, the question we are often asked is ‘How will I ever get past this?’ and that is a great question, unfortunately, there is rarely a great answer.

 What we do know is this: one day the pain won’t be so raw, it won’t hurt so much, and it will become bearable.
-From there, it grows from being bearable into being manageable and from manageable it becomes something that is always part of who we are, but eventually stops driving our decision-making process.
-The feelings of grief never go away, they slowly subside and reduce, but they are always with us in one way or another.
+From there, it grows from being bearable into being manageable.
+From manageable it becomes something that is always part of who we are, but eventually stops driving our decision-making process.
+The feelings of grief never go away, they slowly subside and reduce.
+However they are always with us in one way or another.

 The importance of grieving is highlighted when we lose someone we love, and it comes time to plan their funeral.
 Across the funeral industry, we see an increase in direct cremations, where there is no ceremony or service for the person who has passed.
 While financially this may be a good option for some, from a grief perspective, we lose a step in the process of closure.

 A funeral is more than just a ceremony, it helps us to start the grieving process and to come to terms with the loss that we have experienced.
-While it can be painful for some to participate in or attend a funeral, the components that make up the funeral service are hugely important in the grieving process.
+While it can be painful for some, the components that make up the funeral service are hugely important in the grieving process.

 A funeral gives an opportunity to celebrate life and that is a great way to remember times of joy and happiness, to smile, to laugh and to appreciate the impact that a person has had on us.
 It also gives us a chance to forgive, to leave any wrongdoings, upset, anger and hurt behind so you can focus on the positives and move forward with living.
-It reminds us that we are still living and allows us to appreciate all that we have in life – friends, family, joy, happiness, sadness and every other emotion that we have.
-Most importantly, it helps us to face our own mortality and while that may feel unnecessary, it is something that helps us to appreciate life, and deal with grief in a healthy and positive way.
+It reminds us that we are still living and allows us to appreciate all that we have in life.
+Most importantly, it helps us to face our own mortality.
+While that may feel unnecessary, it is something that helps us to appreciate life, and deal with grief in a healthy and positive way.

 Grief is one of those things that can affect us all in so many different ways.
 It is a powerful experience.
 It can bring us closer together, it gives us hope.
 Grief is something that none of us wants to experience in life, but it is something that we all will.